-Our thanks to the many people who h The Bowland Pennine and Penrith The Keswick Rugby Club this anothe er successful Earathon:- Whitehaven Rambling Club Furness Group of the Ramblers' St Johns' Ambulance Association 0 North West Water Authority Stan Edmondson of Seathwaite Geoff Edmondson of Steel End others too numerous to montion hout their help. individually.
-The event : would not be possible
+Our thanks to the many people who helped to make this another successful Marathon:

+The Bowland Pennine and Penrith Rescue teams

+The Keswick Rugby Club

+Whitehaven Rambling Club

+Furness Group of the Ramblers' Association

+St Johns' Ambulance

+North West Water Authority

+Stan Edmondson of Seathwaite

+Geoff Edmondson of Steel End

+and others too numerous to mention individually.
+The event would not be possible without their help.